Missoula Methodist leaders weigh in on potential split

-The potential division of the country’s second largest Protestant faith has stirred Missoula’s Methodists, priests and laymen alike.
+The potential division of the country’s second largest Protestant faith has stirred Missoula’s Methodists, ministers and worshipers alike.

 “A lot of my colleagues and I were shocked by that as well,” Daniels said.
 “Unbeknownst to a lot of us, there was a lot of effort behind the scenes to work in the opposite votes.”

 Todd Scranton, who heads the Grace United Methodist Church, traced the divisions among Methodists in the United States to the 1840s, when a rift over slave ownership produced a split among worshipers that lasted until 1939.
-The Grace United Methodist Church holds its doors open to all, but views homosexuality as incompatible with Christianity.
+Scranton, along with Daniels, disagrees with the United Methodist Church's stance on LGBTQ worshipers and ministers.

 “One of things that scares me most about this is that the last time the Methodist church membership got itself at such an impasse that they felt they could only solve it by dividing, the entire country went to war 20 years later,” Scranton said.